-- 1. Growing, diverse and sustainable economy; - 2.
+- 1. Growing Developing a, diverse, inclusive and sustainable economy; - 2.
 Building a better future for our children and young people in Moray; - 3.
 Empowering and connecting communities; - 4.
-Changing our relationship with alcohol.
+Improving well-being of our populationChanging our relationship with alcohol.

 Delivering against these priorities will be challenging and require new ways of working and innovative solutions.
 Money and resources are restricted in the public sector and that will become more challenging in future.
 We will need to think of new solutions and approaches to service delivery including how communities can be supported and enabled to be resilient and self-sufficient.
 Solutions need to be sustainable and focussed on where they can make the biggest difference to the outcomes for people in Moray so that everyone can achieve the best outcome for them.
 The Community Planning Partners need to work together on long term strategic service provision and how that can be delivered more efficiently through a partnership approach.